 Recovery: The Corporations Act provides that if a claim is allowed, SEGC is subrogated to all the claimant's rights and remedies in relation to the conduct the subject of the claim.
 SEGC stands in the claimant's shoes and can seek recovery from the dealer, and in appropriate cases other parties.
 Potential recoveries are pursued where appropriate to mitigate loss to the NGF.

 Claims processed in the current year

-One claim, unrelated to BBY was received during the 2020/2021 financial year.
-This claim was disallowed during the 2021/2022 financial year.
+One claim was received during the financial year.
+This claim was disallowed.